The Borders Vintage Automobile Club started life in 1972 with just a handful of members.

 From modest beginnings when around thirty-five cars gathered in the estate grounds, the annual show expanded to such proportions that the event simply outgrew the beautiful landscaped grounds of Mellerstain House.
 In 2005 the decision was taken to move our annual event to Thirlestane Castle, Lauder, whose spacious parklands are particularly suited to our type of event.
 Today, the Club's President is Capt.
 The Hon.
 Gerald Maitland-Carew of Thirlestane Castle.

 Today, with more than 200 members, many thousands of visitors enjoy seeing the splendid collection of vintage and classic vehicles which make the journey to Lauder each year.
 As we look forward to this year’s event, the newly named BVAC Classic at Thirlestane promises to be bigger and better than ever!
-Now in our 46th year, this annual event has itself become a classic, now attracting more than 1200 entrants from across the length and breadth of the country.
+This annual event has itself become a classic, now attracting more than 1200 entrants from across the length and breadth of the country.
 A true Festival of Motoring.